How To Choose The Right Pyrography Pen For Your Project

 Frequent inspection of your pyrography pen is essential.
 Check for any signs of wear, loose connections, or damage to the cord if it’s an electric model.
 A regular inspection helps catch issues before they escalate into bigger problems.
 If you notice any irregularities, address them promptly to avoid compromising your tool.

-See also How To Create A Pyrography Portfolio
+See also How To Protect Your Pyrography Artwork From Fading

 Replace Parts When Necessary